open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### dir

-Defines a resource from content of a directory in the file system.
+Defines a resource from content of a directory in the local file system.
 It is packed with `tar` and optionally compressed.

 ```yaml
   resources: